b-skingsley/b-skingsley/README.md

 <h3 align="center">I'm a Full Stack Ruby & Rails and Vue Developer</h3>

-- 👨‍💻 I’m currently working for EmpowerRd as a Full Stack Junior Developer
+- 👨‍💻 I’m currently working for EmpowerRd as Tech Lead
 - 💻 I previously worked on a website called expectedfpl, a tool to help Fantasy Premier League players make quick and data-driven decisions about their team http://www.expectedfpl.com/

 <!--